 - The total number of directors and how each director will be elected

 - How often the board of directors will meet

 - The types of officer roles that will be appointed

 Bylaws are not legally required in West Virginia, but they are strongly recommended.

 Bylaws help your business run smoothly, and are sometimes required by financial institutions for opening business bank accounts or acquiring loans.

 Either the incorporator or the initial directors may prepare the company bylaws.
 The bylaws should be recorded in an internal company document, signed by the incorporator or a director, and filed to the corporate record.
 The bylaws are not filed with the state of West Virginia.

-After designating a board of directors and preparing bylaws, the new corporation should call for an initial board meeting.
+After designating a board of directors and preparing bylaws, every corporation is legally required to call for an initial board meeting and to have an annual board meeting going forward.
 The incorporator often arranges and attends this first meeting.
 During the first board meeting, the initial directors should plan to cover the following topics:

 - Review and approve corporate bylaws